About Us

 As a Kentucky farm boy now returned to the Bluegrass after spending half his adult life living abroad, Richard Thomas is one of the few whiskey experts who can truly be said to have a foot planted on both sides of the Atlantic (with a toe in India as well).
 This combined with his stewardship of one the world’s most widely read whiskey media websites makes him the world’s leading independent whiskey writer.

-In the drinks department, he has previously contributed to Chilled, Inside Hook, Paste and Vine Pair, but recent years have seen him focus more on being an author than a freelance journalist; in 2023, Thomas was preparing his sixth book about whiskey.
+Recent years have seen him focus on being an author and this website, leaving freelance journalism behind; in 2024, Thomas was preparing his seventh book about whiskey and his eleventh total.
 Thomas’s opinions and advice on whiskey have appeared on ABC News, Discovery Channel programming, Style magazine and elsewhere.
-He was a longtime travel contributor to Yahoo!, and his other freelance works have appeared in places as diverse as Dremel.com and USA Today.

-When he isn’t writing or running a building business, Thomas is either banging a heavy bag, hauling a ruck in the Appalachian foot hills or doting on his son.
+When he isn’t writing or running a building business, Thomas is either banging a heavy bag, hauling a ruck in the Appalachian foot hills, tending to his garden or doting on his son.

 kurt_maitlandDeputy Editor: Kurt Maitland